Disclaimer

 2.2.4.1.
 Coordinate systems, reference points and coordinate transformation

 OSI uses DIN ISO 8855:2013-11 [6] for coordinate systems and transformations between coordinate systems.
-OSI uses three coordinate systems:
+OSI uses the following coordinate systems:

 - Global coordinate system